arcaldwell49/academic-kickstart-1/content/publication/Nature_literature/index.md

 **Citeable as**:

-Lakens, D., & Caldwell, A. R. (2019).
-Simulation-Based Power-Analysis for Factorial ANOVA Designs. *Advances in Methods and Practices in Psychological Science* https://doi.org/10.31234/osf.io/baxsf
+Twomey, R., Yingling, V., Warne, J., Schneider, C., McCrum, C., Atkins, W., Murphy, J., Romero Medina, C., Harlley, S., & Caldwell, A. (2021).
+The Nature of Our Literature: A Registered Report on the Positive Result Rate and Reporting Practices in Kinesiology. *Communications in Kinesiology*, 1(3). https://doi.org/10.51224/cik.v1i3.43